Skip to Content

 Honestly, this might be my new go-to pack for the type of travel where I might sometimes have my camera gear, sometimes not, am planning hikes and city strolls, and need a durable bag that can do it all (and counts as a carry on–45L–or personal iem–25L).
 It really is that good.
 And the 7L Sling is already a staple: it can carry my camera or a water bottle and enough supplies for an easy hike (or just around-town essentials).

 And I can’t wait to see what costomizations I manage to come up with for all the pack attachment points.
 This is gonna be fun.
-So go check out the Kickstarter campaign HERE to back the bags AND get 20%-25% off a new bag or whole bundled kit, then grab your camera gear and wander on.
+So go check out the bags HERE, grab your camera gear and wander on.